Department of Labor Logo United States Department of Labor

 NLSY97 NLSY79

-To protect respondent confidentiality, the NLS public-use files do not include geographic variables such as state, county, and metropolitan area.
+To protect respondent confidentiality, the NLS public-use files do not include geographic variables such as state, county, and metropolitan statistical area (MSA).
 Such variables, when combined with the rich longitudinal records of respondents' significant life events, would create an unacceptable risk that someone could use the data to identify individual respondents.
-Instead, BLS has established a licensing system through which legitimate researchers at universities and other research organizations in the United States can use NLS data with geographic information on the physical premises of their institution, provided that the research project and security measures described in the application are approved by BLS.
+Instead, BLS has established a process through which legitimate researchers at universities and other research organizations in the United States can use NLS data with geographic information on the physical premises of their institution, provided that the research project and security measures described in the application are approved by BLS.

 NLSY97, NLSY79, or NLSY79 Young Adult Geocode files include the state, county, and metropolitan area of residence for each respondent in each survey year.
 Geocode data is also available for any of the Original Cohorts.